MicrosoftDocs/dynamics365smb-docs/business-central/finance-adjust-reconcile-inventory-cost-job-queue.md

 ---
-title: Adjust and Reconcile Inventory Cost with GL using Job Queue
+title: Adjust Reconcile Cost with G/L using Job Queue
 description: Learn how you can use the job queue to move the tasks for adjusting inventory cost or reconciling it with the GL to the background.
 For example, if your company runs many tasks or processes many transactions.
 author: AndreiPanko